scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 4/13

-You may target creatures equal to your Strength.
+You may target creatures equal to your strength.
 Targets must be inside your zone of control.
 Make a melee weapon attack against all targets, adding a bad die to the roll.
 On hit, targets take 1 wound in damage.

 ***Enhanced:*** You no longer add a bad die to the roll, on hit targets take normal weapon damage.